Auckland Transport (AT) is planning a major upgrade of Lincoln Road between Te Pai Place and the North Western Motorway (SH16).

 Lincoln Road is the busiest regional arterial road in west Auckland, used by 42,000 vehicles per day.
 It has a poor road safety record, with a total of 446 crashes recorded between 2008 and 2012 (crossing and turning collisions account for 36% of crashes).

-Lincoln Road is identified in the Auckland Plan as a ‘growth corridor’, primarily for business, light industrial and residential.
+Lincoln Road is identified in the Auckland Plan as a ‘growth corridor’, with expected growth in traffic volumes along the route generated by future developments.
 It is also a key feeder road for Auckland’s Western Ring Route.

 Additional transit lanes